 These studies will take place within a 5-county CWD Management Zone.
 Samples are collected through road-kill pickup and with sharpshooters from the US Department of Agriculture Wildlife Services.
 The majority of the latest deer testing positive have been identified through this program.

-The Quigley Creek Natural Area will therefore be closed to our user public after dark during the month of February.
+The Quigley Creek Natural Area will therefore be closed to our user public after dark during early spring.
 At this time, we do not anticipate that the Peterson Natural Area will undergo closure to the public, as this area has not been identified for use in the study.

 We ask your cooperation in assisting the DNR and the USDA in identifying the extent of this problem by respecting the completion of the project, and refraining from entering the Natural Area during the harvest hours.
 If you are a private landowner and would like to participate in the program, please contact the DNR Rose Lake field office at 517-641-4092 or contact the DNR Wildlife Disease Laboratory at 517-336-5030.